 Many of us have heard the phrase “separation anxiety” used loosely to describe a response by a child who misses their parents.
-Many children age 8-14 months old often go through a phase of being fearful of strangers and new places.
+Many children aged 8-14 months old often go through a phase of being fearful of strangers and new places.

-However, if the child is over 6 years of age they may have Separation Anxiety Disorder.
-Especially if this behavior lasts for more than 4 weeks.
+However, if the child is over 6 years of age, they may have Separation Anxiety Disorder, especially if this behavior lasts for more than 4 weeks.

 What is Separation Anxiety Disorder Really?